-Progra amme Update Summ пагу RAG Project Status Key Pro ject Deliverables this (Quarter Tasks for Next Quarter Commercial Energy Commercial Energy O 2 Amber • Green Paused • Complete • Stopped commenced work on assessment of renewable energy projects for the council.
+Progra amme Update Summ агу RAG Project Status Key Pro ject Deliverables this (Quarter Tasks for Next Quarter Commercial Energy Commercial Energy O 2 • Red • Amber • Green • Paused • Complete • Stopped commenced work on assessment of renewable energy projects for the council.
 Consultants appointed to produce a plan for the decarbonisation of the corporate owned and occupied estate, to include the City Office campus, Abbey House, Cipher House and the F2 store.
 Tender issued for installation of solar PV panels and ASHP at Meadowside Leisure Centre.
 Buro Happold to develop short list of potential sites with renewable energy generation potential, then model viability of projects on those sites.
 Identification of further potential for roof-mounted solar across the corporate estate.
 Potential bid to the new round of Public Sector Decarbonisation Scheme (PSDS) funding scheduled to open in September 2023.
 Land use & Natural Environment Land use & Natural Environment 2 2 - Red - Amber - Green advice note approved at Cabinet Member Decision Day in June. biodiversity grass verge management Due to resourcing, no progress has been made in developing a mechanism to assess carbon impact of NERT team actions through carbon calculator.
 Discussion with SDNPA on potential partnership for a nature based solutions platform to sell carbon offsets.

-Programme Update Summary RAG Project Status Key Pro ject Deliverables this (Quarter Tasks for Next Quarte r Behaviour Change An engagement exercise was held members attended No progress on behaviour change Winchester Climate The council will be providing a number Behaviour Change 4 0 Literacy training will be provided as part of induction programme for new councillors and has become compulsory for all staff.
-Adoption of carbon/sustainabilit y decision tools in council processes has also been (WeCAN) to produce a learnings report with useful tool into council processes and reports aims to be rolled out by end of this quarter.
-This will require officers to complete a carbon assessment as part of council reports. of events as part of Winchester Green Week (24th Sept to 3rd Oct) which will include a Climate Neutrality Open Forum, Workplace Travel Network Meeting and Carbon Literacy Training Session offered to Parishes.
+Progr amme Update Summ агу RAG Project Status Key Pro ject Deliverables this (Quarter Tasks for Next Quarter Behaviour Change An engagement exercise was held A further 23 staff members attended No progress on behaviour change The council funded Winchester Climate Integration of HCC carbon assessment The council will be providing a number Behaviour Change virtual Open Forum which attracted around 40 CL training in March 2023.
+Carbon Literacy training will be provided as part of induction programme for new councillors and has become compulsory for all staff. as the scope of internal resource requirement is under discussion.
+Adoption of (WeCAN) to produce a learnings report with useful information on future direction for WeCAN to inform future support for rolled out by end of of events as part of Winchester Green Week (24th Sept to 3rd Oct) which will include a Climate Neutrality Open Forum, Workplace Travel Network Meeting and Carbon Literacy Training Session offered to Parishes.